YCChenVictor/blog-frontend/_posts/software/backend_related/node/2022-12-31-sign-up-and-login.md

 ## Introduction

-This article describes how to implement signup and login with
+This article describes how to implement sign up and log in with

 * express-session
 * passport (For login authentication)